 4.2.
-WORK COMPLETED IN 2019
+WORK COMPLETED IN 2020

-Project-related activities conducted in the Spada Lake Reservoir Basin and on other Project lands during 2019 were conducted according to the MMHPP.
+Project-related activities conducted in the Spada Lake Reservoir Basin and on other Project lands during 2020 were conducted according to the MMHPP.
 Plans and activities were prepared or modified as needed to comply with the MMHPP.
 These activities included:

-- Conducting snow surveys to support operations and water supply planning - Maintaining recreation facilities in support of the RRMP - Implementing the TRMP - Implementing the NWMP
+- Updating suitable marbled murrelet habitat maps and the MMHPP - Conducting snow surveys to support operations and water supply planning - Planning for installation of SNOTEL weather station on Kromona Ridge - Maintaining recreation facilities in support of the RRMP - Implementing the TRMP - Implementing the NWMP